Republican Primary • May 2026 Rhea County, Tennessee

 How will you build public trust?

 Trust comes from consistent service: respectful interactions, clear communication, and accountability.
-People should feel that the Sheriff’s Office treats everyone fairly and takes concerns seriously.
+People should feel the Sheriff's Office treats everyone fairly.

 Crisis calls require preparation and partnerships.
-Strengthening CIT-informed response and working with providers helps reduce harm and improves outcomes for families, officers, and people in distress.
+Strengthening CIT-informed response and working with providers helps reduce harm and improve outcomes for all involved.

 Strong supervision, training, and clear direction.
 Deputies do their best work when leadership is present, expectations are clear, and the organization backs professional decision-making.

 Public safety works best through coordination.
-Good communication and professional relationships with local, state, and federal partners help cases move forward and keep communities safer.
+Good communication and professional relationships with local, state, and federal partners help cases move forward.

 Accountability protects the public and the deputies serving the public.
-It means clear standards, consistent supervision, and addressing issues early — so professionalism stays the norm, not the exception.
+It means clear standards, consistent supervision, and addressing issues early — so professionalism stays the norm.

-Reach out directly — the campaign welcomes questions and community feedback.
+Reach out directly — the campaign welcomes questions and feedback.

 Call Email Get Involved